Best Gaming Laptop 2026: Top 10 Laptops for Every Budget

 Price: $900 | GPU: RTX 5060 (6GB) | CPU: Ryzen 7 8845HS | RAM: 16GB DDR5 | Display: 16″ 1920×1200 165Hz IPS

-The best budget gaming laptop in 2026.
-The RTX 5060 handles 1080p Ultra at 60+ FPS in most games, and DLSS 4 pushes it to 120+ FPS.
-The Ryzen 7 8845HS is efficient (good battery life for a gaming laptop).
+The best budget gaming laptop in 2026, and it’s not close.
+The RTX 5060 handles 1080p Ultra at 60+ FPS in most games, and DLSS 4 pushes it to 120+ FPS — which still blows my mind for a $900 laptop.
+The Ryzen 7 8845HS is efficient (good battery life for a gaming laptop, about 6 hours of real use).
 The 16″ 16:10 display is a nice upgrade from 15.6″.
 Build quality is solid for the price.
 The only downside: 6GB VRAM means some future titles may need texture tweaks.
+But for $900?
+This is the one.

 2. Lenovo LOQ 15 — Best Value Under $800